jhlae/ruuvitag-iftt/README.md

 # ruuvitag-iftt
-A simple Python implementation for sending sensor data to IFTT's custom trigger
+A simple Python implementation for sending sensor data to Google Firebase and IFTT's custom trigger